-NOTE TO U.S. INVESTORS CONCERNING ESTIMATES OF INDICATED AND INFERRED RESOURCES

-Disclosure regarding mineral reserve and mineral resource estimates included in this MD&A was prepared in accordance with National Instrument 43-101 ("NI 43-101").
-NI 43-101 is an instrument developed by the Canadian Securities Administrators that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
+NOTE TO U.S. INVESTORS CONCERNING ESTIMATES OF INDICATED AND INFERRED RESOURCES all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
 NI 43-101 differs significantly from the disclosure requirements of the United States Securities and Exchange Commission ("SEC") generally applicable to U.S. companies.
-For example, the terms "mineral reserve", "proven mineral reserve", "probable mineral reserve", "mineral resource" are defined in NI 43-101.
+For example, the terms "mineral reserve", "proven mineral reserve", "probable mineral reserve", "mineral resource", "measured mineral resource", "indicated mineral resource" and "inferred mineral resource" are defined in NI 43-101.
 These definitions differ from the definitions in the disclosure requirements promulgated by the SEC.
 Accordingly, information contained in this MD&A will not be comparable to similar information made public by U.S. companies reporting pursuant to SEC disclosure requirements.